keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Iselore/Armide Lore.md

 Vrazda is a Lietenant of Arduras, and became Anointed soon after entering the Feywild.
 He was on an expedition, and there was a weird accident that caused him to end up in the Feywild, which lead to his Anointment and gaining of sorcerous powers.
 While shocked and confused, Vrazda survived and woke up in a battleground between two Fey Lords.
 Pretending to be a member of one of the armies, he started to learn the gist of Fey society and find a place.
 Eventually, people started to suspect he wasn't from the Feywild, and was taken prisoner, though through smooth talking he was able to convince the Fey to let him go.
 He eventually made his way to a small town, where, strangely enough, there was a population of genuine humans.
 He lied low in this town, concealing his true identity and learning more about the Feywild.
 After saving Armide, learning that she was the only other person from Velen he had met so far, he claims he was able to agitate the monster to attack Armide's captors.
 They both share the desire to leave the Feywild, and Vrazda teaches Armide to blend in and gain information.

 One of the many things they shared during their time in the Feywild, was the effects of the Anointment.
-Armide seeing it as the stars above her seeming to talk to her- speaking in a heavenly voice providing guidance and hope, and gifting upon her her Familiar, who she named Kheda, meaning "Guidance" in Druidic.
+Armide seeing it as the stars above her seeming to talk to her- speaking in a heavenly voice providing guidance and hope, and gifting upon her, her Familiar, who she named Kheda, meaning "Guidance" in Druidic.
 Vrazda had a similar situation, but he visualized it as a thin thread of light when he closed his eyes.

 Eventually, Vrazda grew tired of lying low, and made a ballsy move.
 He got attention from the human residents of the town and started preaching about his visions of the light, and claimed that it had to do with Selestis' pact with the Fey.
 Vrazda claimed that the light was trying to guide all of them home - to Velen or Selestia.
 He gained some followers, but not enough and was promptly locked away.
-Unsure what to do about this, and missing her only ground in the Feywild, Armide grew lost and hid away for a period of time, and woke up one night to a revolt in an attempt to get Vrazda out of jail.
+Unsure what to do about this, and missing her only ground in the Feywild, Armide grew lost and hid away for a period of time, where she started to plan a revolt within the town.
+One night after a few months, she started the revolt.
+With the small mass of followers they had gained in the initial attempt to cement themselves, Armide led a semi-violent, but ultimately non-lethal revolt in an attempt to have Vrazda released, which resulted in not only an increase in support and Vrazda's release, but a path to work their way into a leadership position of the town.

 After the revolt, Vrazda was released and cemented his place in the ecosystem of the town.
 He started a "Church" of sorts, and allowed Armide into a high ranking position so they could work on plans to escape the Feywild.
 Over this period of time working together, not only did Vrazda change and accept Armide and her druidic nature, and respecting her worship of the stars, they worked together to design a method to get home.
-This lead into a romantic relationship between the two, that lasting until they managed to escape the Feywild.
+This lead into a romantic relationship between the two, that lasted until the Final Battle.

 This "Church of the Light" Vrazda started worked well until it grew too much, and was noticed by the Fey, and was attacked.
 The battle was vicious, but due to Armide and Vrazda's strength they managed to push the Fey back and Vrazda took some of the more elite members of the attacking force hostage.
 Vrazda used these captured fey and interrogated them ruthlessly for information onto how to get out of the Feywild.